Difference Between Dextrose Monohydrate and Dextrose Anhydrous

 1) Food grade glucose is mainly used in food processing industry and vegetable preservation industry.

-2) Glucose monohydrate can be hydrogenated to produce sorbitol.
+2) dextrose monohydrate can be hydrogenated to produce sorbitol.

-3) Pharmaceutical grade glucose monohydrate is mainly used as raw (auxiliary) material for oral medicine.
+3) Pharmaceutical grade dextrose monohydrate is mainly used as raw (auxiliary) material for oral medicine.

-4) Glucose monohydrate can be processed further to produce anhydrous glucose.
+4) Dextrose monohydrate can be processed further to produce anhydrous glucose.

 So what is anhydrous glucose?